What this handout is about

 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

-Gordon, Karen E. The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
-New York: Pantheon Books, 1993.
+Gordon, Karen.
+1993.
+The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
+New York: Pantheon Books.

-Gordon, Karen E. The New Well-Tempered Sentence: A Punctuation Handbook for the Innocent, the Eager, and the Doomed.
-Boston: Houghton Mifflin Company, 1993.
+Gordon, Karen.
+1993.
+The New Well-Tempered Sentence: A Punctuation Handbook for the Innocent, the Eager, and the Doomed.
+Boston: Houghton Mifflin Company.